 Bobbi Kilty is a painter in encaustic and combined media who retired after 36 years as an Interior Design Educator at two universities.
 She was born in Tampa, Florida and has been drawing since the age of 5, living as a child in Pennsylvania, Texas, Wisconsin and Illinois.
 As an undergraduate in the Art Department at Northwestern University, she majored first in visual arts and then shifted emphasis to Interior Design to maximize potential in the work place.
 After completing an M.F.A. degree at UCLA, she began her teaching career at Washington State University.
 In 1973 she studied Sumie (contemporary Japanese brush painting) at Osaka University, Japan.
 Courses she has taught include architectural illustration, perspective and mixed media rendering, color theory, barrier free design and even ergonomics.
 While at Michigan State University, she drew and water colored her way from Ireland to Italy as she led students in the Interior Design Study Abroad program.
-After serving four years as the MSU Interior Design Program Director, she is now living her dream, to renew and refresh her artistic endeavors.
+After serving four years as the MSU Interior Design Program Director, she is now living the dream!

-Bobbi’s studio is located in her home in rural Williamston, Michigan where she lives with three beloved Siamese cats in her Japanese style garden.
-In her free time she competes in Pro-Am ballroom dancing.
+Bobbi’s studio is located in her home in rural Williamston, Michigan where she lives with two beloved cats in her Japanese style garden.

 Born in Tampa, Florida, and traveled around until…

 Left Chicago on the Santa Fe Super Chief bound for L. A. to study Art

 Instructor, Arts and Crafts, Sunset Canyon Recreation Center, summer UCLA

 Teaching and Research Assistant, UCLA Department of Art (Color Theory & Landscape Design)